This fitness data FAQ answers some of the basic questions about tracking activity, heart rate, VO2max, sleep and recovery.

 It’s important to know your energy expenditure whether you’re trying to lose, gain or maintain weight.
 The amount of calories burned per day and during exercise varies a lot.
 Knowing your calorie expenditure helps you plan your meals accordingly – it’s key to make sure that you get enough calories to make up for the energy you use.

 Depending on the fitness/ sports watch you’re using, your daily calorie expenditure estimate will be based on several metrics, such as daily activity, the intensity of your workouts and also your personal information, such as height, weight, age, gender and maximum heart rate.

 For your training to be effective and progressive, you need to train hard enough and often enough.
 On the flip side, you should avoid training too much and make sure recover in between workouts to improve your performance and avoid injuries.

 Learning to monitor how recovered you feel is key, but if you’ve been overtraining for a while and fatigue has become the new normal for you, you may not notice the warning signals your body is sending you.
-That’s why it’s good to monitor your recovery and let data guide you towards better fitness results, safely.
+That’s why it’s good to monitor your recovery and let your fitness data guide you towards better results, safely.